We Break Down MINDEF Ranks So You Know A Crab From A Corporal

 As specialists progress, they take on roles such as section leader and platoon sergeant.

-With these opportunities, regulars who sign on may also progress to Master Sergeant.
+With these opportunities, they may also progress to Master Sergeant.

 Do note that Staff Sergeants are addressed as “Staff”, while Master Sergeants are called “Master“.